-TCPM defines the effect of the programmed feed rate as desired either
+TCPM defines the effect of the programmed feed rate as desired as one of the following:

-- as the actual velocity of the tool tip relative to the workpiece.
-Very high axis feed rates can result from large compensating motions during machining near the center of tilting, or - as contouring feed rate of the axes programmed in the NC block.
-The feed rate is usually lower, but you attain better surface quality during large compensating movements.
+- The actual velocity of the tool tip relative to the workpiece: Very high axis feed rates can result from large compensating motions during machining near the center of tilting, or - Contouring feed rate of the axes programmed in the NC block: The feed rate is usually lower, but you attain better surface quality during large compensating movements.

 When editing a contour, in order to achieve a better surface, an inclination angle is often set through appropriate angle values in the NC program.
-You can also set the action of the inclination angle via TCPM:
+You can also set the effect of the inclination angle via TCPM:

-Angle of inclination defined as axis angle Angle of inclination defined as spatial angle
+- Angle of inclination defined as axis angle - Angle of inclination defined as spatial angle